ViewMask-1-to-3: Multi-View Consistent Image Generation via Multimodal Discrete Diffusion Models: Method

 Our approach consists of three main components: (1) Visual Tokenization, where we convert images to discrete token sequences using MAGVIT-v2; (2) Cross-View Sequence Construction, where we build unified sequences encoding multiple viewpoints with special tokens; and (3) Masked Diffusion Training, where we learn to predict masked visual tokens through iterative refinement.

 \paragraph{Visual Tokenization} We adopt MAGVIT-v2~\cite{yu2024language} as our visual tokenizer due to its superior performance in discrete visual representation.
-For an input image $I_i$, the tokenizer produces a sequence of discrete visual tokens,
+(More discussions can be found in Appendix~\ref{sec:Appendix_tokenization}) For an input image $I_i$, the tokenizer produces a sequence of discrete visual tokens,

 where $V^{(i)} \in \mathcal{V}^L$ represents the token sequence, $\mathcal{V}$ is the visual vocabulary with $|\mathcal{V}| = 2^{18}$ tokens, and $L$ is the sequence length.
 Each token $v^{(i)}_j$ corresponds to a spatial region of the image and encodes local visual features.
 The discrete representation enables us to apply language modeling techniques directly to visual content while maintaining reconstruction quality through the learned tokenizer.